patrickltobing/dtw_c/README.rst

 shiftm: frame shift value in miliseconds (ms), e.g, 5.0

-startm: how many ms would be regarded as starting point, e.g., 0.0 means starting point would only the first frame, if it is 10.0, then possible starting points are 0th, 1st and 2nd, because 10.0/5.0 = 2
+startm: how many ms would be regarded as starting point, e.g., 0.0 means starting point would be only the first frame, if it is 10.0, then possible starting points are the 1st and 2nd, because 10.0/5.0 = 2

 endm: how many ms would be regarded as ending point, e.g., if 0.0 means ending point would be the last frame

 To-do:

+- assert for input
 - set default values
+- other distance measures, e.g., rmse
 - function for performing dtw of both source and target sides
-- other distance measures, e.g., rmse